AaryaButolia11/Quiz-App/README.md

 4. Score Tracking
 After completing the quiz, the score is displayed showing how many answers were correct.
 If the score is equal to the total number of questions, the confetti effect is triggered.

-## File- Structure
-/quiz-app
-  ├── index.html          # Main HTML file containing the structure of the page ├── styles.css          # CSS file for styling the app ├── script.js           # JavaScript file containing the logic for the quiz and theme toggle ├── /assets
-  │   └── screenshot.png  # Add any images here (e.g., screenshots, assets for your app)
-  └── README.md           # This file (you are reading it right now)

 ## Code Explanation
 HTML